Virginiaacalvo/Virginiaacalvo/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-Hi!
-I'm **Virginia Calvo**, but you can call me **Vir**—!
 I am a **Front End Developer** who loves creating **pixel-perfect** interfaces that not only look great but are also accessible to everyone.
 Recently, I've been diving deeper into the world of **UX/UI design** because I believe that great user experiences are the foundation of successful products.

 In the future, I aspire to work more closely in UX/UI design, applying my front-end skills and creativity to craft seamless and intuitive interfaces.